Sup2point0/integrity/faq.md

 It’s just fun, what can I say.

+### Why are the questions so difficult?
+Well, the vast majority of integrals on *Integrity* are made to be nontrivial.
+I want this site to be a source of high-quality, thought-provoking, handcrafted integrals that aren’t just a test of speed.

+Some questions are only tough because they have a very specific and obscure trick.

+This is less true for the [Completing the Square](questions/complete-square/) questions, but how hard can completing the square get...

+### Why are the questions so easy?
+Okayy, can’t fault you for being too good at maths!
+The integrals are definitely above A-level level, but I wouldn’t say anything above A-level Further Maths knowledge.
+(Can confirm: my A-level maths friends could solve most of them.)

+And [Addvent](questions/addvent/) was for Addvent, there’s a reason the questions were accessible.

+### I’ve finished all the questions, do you have any more?
+Hello!!
+Congratulations on solving so many, and tysm for using *Integrity*!

+I’m regularly adding more questions (because I can’t seem to stop writing more), so just check back in a bit and there’ll almost certainly be more waiting for you.

 ### Can I use these questions?
 Absolutely, you’re more than welcome to!
 For more details, see [License](README.md#License).